Moduli interpretation of Eisenstein series: Algebraic reformulation and the ring of modular forms

-We conclude this section by noting a couple of useful algebraic relations between the modular forms in $\ringRl$.
-We note that~\eqref{equation3.22} below has already appeared for $\Gamma_1(\myl)$ in~\cite{BorisovGunnellsNonvanishing,BorisovGunnellsPopescuEquations}.
+We collect the last few identities of this section in a lemma.
+Note that~\eqref{equation3.22} below has already appeared for $\Gamma_1(\myl)$ in~\cite{BorisovGunnellsNonvanishing,BorisovGunnellsPopescuEquations}.
 The approach of obtaining relations by taking a sum of residues over all points of $\E$ is taken from~\cite{BorisovGunnells}. \begin{lemma} \begin{enumerate} \item Let $\pointP \in \El - \{\Pzero\}$.
 Then the Laurent expansion of the logarithmic differential $d\fP/\fP$ begins with

 (This is the algebraic analog of~\eqref{equation2.19.5}, taking into account \eqref{equation3.5}, \eqref{equation3.6}, and~\eqref{equation3.15.5}.)
 We deduce the following equations, which over $\C$ can also be seen from~\eqref{equation2.21}: